artinmehri/tss-calendar-backend/README.md

 Spring Boot application that fetches Google Form submissions, stores events in Firestore, and provides admin controls via console menu and REST endpoints.

-> **IMPORTANT**: Service account credential JSON files must NOT be committed to the repository.
-If you previously committed credentials, rotate/delete the keys immediately.

 ## Overview